-In Raising An Emotionally Intelligent Child, Dr. John Gottman gives parents powerful tips for raising a child who is self-aware.
+In Raising An Emotionally Intelligent Child, Dr. John Gottman gives parents powerful tips for raising a self-aware child.
 The more a child is self-aware and in control of their emotions, the more confident the child.

-Emotional awareness means that you recognize when you are feeling an emotion, you can identify your feelings, and you are sensitive to other people’s emotions.
+Emotional awareness means that you recognize when you feel an emotion, identify your feelings, and be sensitive to other people’s emotions.